 The Woo Family’s Real Estate Empire

-Paul Woo also incorporated a company known as the Transpacific Corporation within the confines of the building.
+Paul Woo also incorporated a company known as the Transpacific Corporation within the same building.
 His brother Jack and his wife Anita worked as employees of the enterprise to build the business.
 The company primarily existed to manage properties, and to invest within commercial and multifamily real estate.

 Paul died in 1997, and Tanya and her uncle Jack later inherited the Transpacific Corporation.